FrodeHus/QuiCLI/README.md

 _Note:_ The framework is still in early development, and the API is subject to change.

-The only supported returns types for asynchronous commands are `Task<object>` and `Task` due to reflection restrictions.
+The only supported returns types for asynchronous commands are `Task<object>`, `Task<string>` and `Task` due to reflection restrictions.
+For synchronous commands, everything is supported.

 `dotnet add package QuiCLI`